Charged With Domestic Abuse?

 de la Grana | Boardman is experienced in all aspects of domestic violence crimes, and they have helped many clients through an aggressive and successful defense.

 It is the job of law enforcement to arrest domestic violence offenders.
 The job of the prosecution is to see that the accused individual is stopped from committing further acts of domestic violence.

 If a family or household member is arrested for domestic violence, and it is determined that the offender is guilty of intentionally inflicting bodily harm on another, the judge will order a minimum 5 days served in a county jail.
 Whether guilty or innocent, the accused must remain in jail until the first appearance in court to set bond.

 The courts will then consider prior arrests, the safety of the victim and the victim’s children and the likelihood of danger if the defendant is released from jail when deciding on a sentence.

-Domestic violence may result in charges for assault & battery, and if convicted can mean imprisonment and payment of large fines.
+Domestic violence may result in charges of assault & battery, and if convicted can mean imprisonment and payment of large fines.
 Battery penalties can include 60 days – 1 year in prison.
-A defendant convicted of domestic violence as a 2nd degree felony charge can spend up to 15 years in prison.
+A defendant convicted of domestic violence as a 2nd-degree felony charge can spend up to 15 years in prison.

 A 3rd-degree felony can carry a sentence of 5 years imprisonment.
 The sentencing can depend on the severity of the crime and other factors such as the use of a weapon or firearm, domestic abuse against a minor, or the use of illegal drugs during the commission of the crime.

 Fill out the form below to receive a free and confidential initial consultation.